Clean Energy, Real Savings: A Porterville Success Story for California Schools

 Congressman David Valadao (second from right) tours Porterville Unified School District (PUSD) with CAPS interns, gaining insights into how the district serves as a model for energy conservation

-Porterville Unified School District (PUSD) recently hosted Congressman David Valadao to thank him for his support of elective pay tax credits, to show him the district’s clean energy and infrastructure projects, and to advocate for continued support.
+Porterville Unified School District (PUSD) recently hosted Congressman David Valadao to show him the district’s clean energy projects and to thank him for his support of elective pay tax credits.
 Elective pay can make these projects significantly more affordable for school districts.
 Our latest case study highlights how PUSD collaborated with the business community, government, and nonprofits to secure over $25M in state and federal funding to support a range of sustainability efforts, including clean energy projects and green schoolyards.
-With this funding, the district provided 60 students with opportunities to develop professional and technical skills and achieved $850,000 in electric and natural gas savings within the first two years.
+With this funding, the district has also provided 60 students with opportunities to develop professional and technical skills.

-We invited Congressman Valadao to see this work firsthand in the hopes that he would advocate for the continuation of elective pay.
-Shortly after his visit, he reaffirmed his support for these vital tax credits — recognizing their impact on making clean energy more accessible for public schools.
+We invited Congressman Valadao to see this work firsthand in the hopes that he would advocate for the continuation of elective pay tax credits, which are under threat of cancellation.

 Want to see how PUSD is leading the way for sustainable school infrastructure?